 Now that I am married, and I am creating our own food culture, I see it even more.
 My husband came from a mother who claims she cannot cook.
 She mostly microwaves canned things, and the few times I’ve cooked for her she’s been surprised I was able to whip something up even from her cupboards.
 My own mother also claimed she couldn’t cook.
 These normal homemade meals of my memory came from my grandmother, not my mother.
 Hamburger Helper and canned tuna were our real norms growing up.

-I know I am blessed with curiosity that allowed me to hear and see my two keys that unlocked the door of cooking mystery, for me.
+I know I am blessed with curiosity that allowed me to hear and see the two keys that unlocked the door of cooking mystery, for me.
 Cooking is temperature and watching a fresh mushroom be cooked, in my then tiny kitchen, into something that looked like a canned mushroom.
 Finally, my childhood memories were linked with my present, and for the last 10+ years I’ve learned and built upon that.

 I live a life centered around with food.
 I think about meals for my family, trying to make sure I feed myself at work, and when I create something at home I often plate and garnish like I’m in my own personal restaurant where I am the head chef.
 I am trying to take the nutrition knowledge I have and make sure balanced meals for my family.
 Usually, we eat around a table with a meal preceded by giving thanks.

 But, we don’t have many strong dos and don’ts, and we don’t have a strong collective acceptance of what to eat.
-Here, in Portland, especially, we have many diverse cultures of food trying to find themselves, and any potluck will showcase this phenomena to the extreme.
+Here, in Portland, especially, we have many diverse cultures of food trying to find themselves, and any potluck will showcase these phenomena to the extreme.
 Our lack of food culture makes us confused foodies.
 And, I sometimes wonder if it stems from that thinking that cooking is too hard.